robotology/ycm-cmake-modules/help/index.rst

 ``fancy-speech``) and creates a build which uses these packages and others from external repositories.
 Packages from ``foo-project`` can be reused.
-Because the superbuild downalods and compiles the source code and keeps it under revision control developers of ``foo-project`` and ``bar-project`` can easily contribute code to all packages they use irrespectively of the repositories in which they are maintained.
+Because the superbuild downalods and compiles the source code and keep.. code-block:: cmake s it under revision control developers of ``foo-project`` and ``bar-project`` can easily contribute code to all packages they use irrespectively of the repositories in which they are maintained.